samarthmahesh/Cabify/README.md

 <img width="654" height="319" alt="image" src="https://github.com/user-attachments/assets/3f9ba6c8-0998-4f6a-81b1-803191eb2aec" />

 ---
+> **Important Note on API Functionality**
+>
+> The Google Cloud free trial associated with the original development of this project has expired.
+As a result, features that rely on the Google Maps Platform (such as map loading, address search, and distance calculation) may not work in a live demo.
+>
+> To get the full functionality, you will need to run the project locally using your own Google Maps API key.

+---
 ### What The Project Does

 *   **Full User Sign-up and Login**: Users can create an account or log in.
 The app uses the browser's `localStorage` to remember users, so it acts like a simple database.